hertzmann/hertzmann.github.io/_posts/2022-3-17-photography-is-not-objective.md

 ---
 layout: page
 title: Photography is not Objective, Art is a Set of Choices
-summary: Art is not perception
+description: Art is not perception
 author:  AaronHertzmann
 image: /images/perspective/fake_tunnel3.jpg
-og:image: /images/perspective/fake_tunnel3.jpg
 ---